 Were they justified?
 The question is when a people’s faith in humanity is lost due to state-sponsored genocidal hate, do other war crimes, i.e. ethnic cleansing, become acceptable in an effort to counter that hatred and thereby possibly prevent a similar atrocity at some point in the future?

 I believe the answer to that question must be no. For in committing such an act, a smaller piece, but a piece nonetheless, of the Israeli’s humanity was lost as well.
 It is when we lose our humanity, any piece of any size, that I believe The Greatest Love is angered.
 And one of the greatest parts of our humanity is the love we share with each other.
 The love that must be allowed to cross tribal lines.
 When we lose that what have we become?

 When Jews hate Palestinians and vice-versa, and the World looks away, what have we all become?

 Of course it is not just the Israelis.
-Terrorist bombings and rocket launches against civilian populations represent a loss of humanity as well.
+Terrorist bombings, hostage takings, and rocket launches against civilian populations represent a loss of humanity as well.
 The Greatest Love is angry at both sides, I believe, because they are both great peoples who can be better than this.
 Two peoples who can elevate their humanity and bring peace to their region.

 The first step in healing the wound is perhaps recognizing that the Palestinian right of return need not be unfathomable.
 However it will never be possible so long as Israeli’s faith in humanity is broken.
 Restoring that faith must come first and likely requires generations of a successful two-state peace agreement implementation.
 However that does not need to prevent a right of return and a lasting one-state solution at a future date.